enzyme cleaner

 From erasing smudges to eliminating odors, discover why an enzyme cleaner is a must-have in everyone's home.

-Plant enzymes are proteins that help break down a wide variety of organic materials so plants can absorb nutrients.
-Each one provides different natural chemical reactions.
+This type of cleaner is a catalyst that uses non-pathogenic bacteria to break down and digest organic waste, stains, odors, and mold.
+Different plant enzymes provide different natural chemical reactions.
 For instance: amylase splits carbohydrates into simple sugars while lipase breaks fats and oils down into fatty acids.

 How Do Enzyme Cleaners Work?